-Posted by Alison Arthur on 04 Sep 2018
+Posted by Tiffany Taylor and Alison Arthur on 15 Mar 2021

 Chatbots are popping up in more places than ever, whether we realize it or not.
 From receiving personalized product recommendations to simply checking the news or local weather, bots are designed to deliver seamless on-demand experiences without relying on human intervention.

 Chatbots are also being used in Facebook Messenger to facilitate bill payments across a variety of industries.
-From anticipated monthly charges associated with mortgages and auto finance payments, to unexpected bills related to healthcare expenditures, payments can now be made without leaving the Facebook Messenger app.
+From anticipated monthly charges associated with mortgages and auto finance payments to unexpected bills related to healthcare expenditures, payments can be made without leaving the Facebook Messenger app.
 Our chatbot Ella is a prime example.
 As part of our Orbipay electronic bill presentment and payment (EBPP) solution, Ella lets customers perform tasks such as making account inquiries, resolving issues, and paying bills.
 All within the convenient interface of Facebook Messenger.

 Hotels are also leveraging chatbot technology in Facebook Messenger to service their customers from booking their reservations to settling their final bills.
 But the real power of these bots might just be in the personal touch they can provide guests throughout their stays.
 Chatbots can process everything from extra pillow requests to room service orders without tying up hotel staff, creating efficiencies for guests and employees alike.
-In addition, chatbots also give hotels a unique view into their guests’ preferences and behaviors.
+In addition, chatbots also give hotels a unique view of their guests’ preferences and behaviors.
 This data can be used to help identify upsell opportunities during guests’ stays and provide rich data to help personalize future visits.